tclvisais a standard Tcl extension providing a binding

 VISA instruments which are connected to the serial port (their

-prefix) have full set of
+addresses start with ASRL prefix) have full set of

-corresponding attributes, such as VI_ATTR_ASRL_BAUD
+corresponding attributes, such as VI_ATTR_ASRL_BAUD,

-and similar.
+VI_ATTR_ASRL_PARITY and similar.
 In order to configure, for

-instance, baud rate one can use visa::set-attribute
+instance, baud rate one can use visa::set-attribute command

-passed as an attribute name.
+with $visa::ATTR_ASRL_BAUD passed as an attribute name.
 But

-preferred way is to use fconfigure
+preferred way is to use fconfigure Tcl command and standard

 options.
 See example: